 Practica, Internships, Independent Study and Directed Study

 Because there are limits on the number of internship and independent study credits which may be registered for in any given semester, and on the total number of such credits which may be applied to the degree, each student’s form must be reviewed before the course may be added to the student’s schedule.
-We strongly encourage students to submit the learning agreements to the Registrar’s office early in the add/drop period so that they are alerted to any concerns before the end of the add/drop period.
+We strongly encourage students and faculty to submit the google-form learning agreements to the Registrar’s office early in the add/drop period so that students may be alerted to any concerns before the end of the add/drop period.
 Forms received in the last few days of the add/drop period may not be evaluated in time for students to make alternate choices if they have exceeded the maximum number of allowable credits.